 Wine noted (guide 2025) 2* Favorite (Remarkable wine)

-A rare wine, made only in great vintages; also rare in terms of volume, as it comes from a small 1.5-hectare parcel crossed by the Greenwich meridian and planted with venerable Tannat vines aged between 55 and 100 years.
-Rare, finally, for the remarkable quality of this 2020, whose key word is "elegance".
-Elegance with a lively bouquet of black fruits, pepper and menthol.
-Elegance on the palate, full-bodied, fresh, powerful without being rigorous, built on fine-grained tannins and stretched out into a long, deep, seductive finish.
-Already a devilishly charming wine, this Madiran is far from having said its last word.
+A rare wine, produced only in great vintages; rare also in terms of volume, as it comes from a small 1.5-hectare plot crossed by the Greenwich meridian and planted with venerable Tannat vines aged between 55 and 100 years old.
+Rare, finally, due to the remarkable quality of this 2020 vintage, whose watchword is "elegance."
+Elegance in its lively bouquet of black fruits, pepper and menthol.
+Elegance in its full-bodied, fresh and powerful yet supple palate, built on very fine-grained tannins and stretching into a long, sappy and deep finish.
+Already devilishly charming, this Madiran is far from having said its last word.

-This ancient estate, whose origins date back to the 17th century and whose name means "stony ground" in Gascon, has belonged since 1999 to the Lesgourgues family, already owners in Bas Armagnac and the Graves: 26 ha of vines now run by the third generation, represented by Arnaud Lesgourgues.
+This ancient estate, whose origins date back to the 17th century and whose name means "stony ground" in Gascon, has belonged to the Lesgourgues family since 1999.
+The family already owns estates in Bas Armagnac and Graves: 26 hectares of vines now managed by the third generation, represented by Arnaud Lesgourgues.

 Vert de Vin